 - 7. Install the heat sink: - a.
 Slide one end of the heat sink under the retention tab. - b.
-Pull out the other retention tab and lower the heat sink until it fits securely in the base.

-NOTICE: Ensure the heat sink is correctly seated and secure.
+Pull out the other retention tab and lower the heat sink until it fits securely in the base. - NOTICE: Ensure the heat sink is correctly seated and secure.

 - 8. Reinstall the retention module clips. - 9.
 Lower the airflow shroud over the heat sink. - 10.
-Reconnect the cooling fan power cable to the REAR FAN1 connector (see "System Board Components") on the system board. - 11.
-Reconnect the power cable to the 12V PWR connector (see "System Board Components") on the system board. - 12.
-Close the computer cover.

-NOTICE: To connect a network cable, first plug the cable into the network wall jack and then plug it into the computer.
+Reconnect the cooling fan power cable to the fan connector on the system board. - 11.
+Reconnect the power cable to the power connector on the system board. - 12.
+Close the computer cover. - NOTICE: To connect a network cable, first plug the cable into the network wall jack and then plug it into the computer. - 13.
+Connect your computer and devices to electrical outlets, and turn them on.